Wiredcraft/test-devops/README.md

 - Clean README file that explains how things work
 - Extensible work / code (use variables, limit hardcoded values, etc.)

-## Q&A
+## FAQ

-- Where should I send back the result when I'm done?
+> Where should I send back the result when I'm done?

-Create either a public GitHub repo and push the code there, or simply archive the project and send via an e-mail to us.
+Fork this repo and send us a pull request when you think it's ready for review.
+You don't have to finish everything prior and you can continue to work on it.
+We don't have a deadline for the task.

-- What if I have question?
+> What if I have a question?

-Send us an email to devops@wiredcraft.com or hr@wiredcraft.com
+Create a new issue in the repo and we will get back to you shortly.